et-nik/fastdl-mm/README.md

 # If the port is specified, the plugin will use the specified port, ignoring this range.
 #portRange: 40000-50000

 # Serve only precached files.
-If enabled, the plugin will not download files that are not in the precache list.
+If enabled, the plugin will not allow downloading files that are not in the precache list.
 servePrecached: false

 # Generate auto index page for directories.
 It allows to see the list of files in the directory.